 - What is your typical coaching process and cost?

-This question and the next one are the most tactical – what can the client expect over the course of the entire engagement, and session by session?
+This question and the next one are the most tactical – what can you expect over the course of the entire engagement, and session by session?
 What assessments may be used?
 How will goals be set and progress tracked?
 Is the coach available in between sessions?
 What happens when the coaching isn’t working?

 - What happens in a typical coaching session?